 Simple, because Arthur’s life was not some melodramatic airport novel.
 His death was a lightning strike, a deus ex machina in reverse.
 A two sentence accident, not an assassination.
 Not much more to be read from it.
 Mortality is hard, right?
-(See: Genesis).
+(See, say,...
+Genesis?).

 Or I’m wrong.
 Maybe I’m inventing a story to make sense of something more concealed or of pure chaos.
 I don’t know.
 I don’t think so.

 In any case, it’s a tragedy.
 And regardless of what is true, I’m still glad I got to hear his story and be part of some of it.
-He was and remains a good influence to me, a fellow bright eyed boy attempting to sustain himself in the body of a straight-backed man.
+He was and remains a good influence to me.
 He’ll live on for a long, long time.
 And I keep talking to him.